ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="post"></a>POST

+Posts a new user comment.

-Posts a user comment to a location.
+Posts a new user comment to a film location endpoint.
+Should contain a Google ID, Google name, and profile picture URL for the author and the text content of the comment.